Skip to Content (Press Enter) Skip to Footer (Press Enter)

 Becoming a Death Doula

-Anyone can be a death doula, and if you are interested, there are various non-profit agencies throughout the nation that trains and prepares doula volunteers.
-These programs can be on-site or online.
-You could learn these skills in preparation to support those around you, rather than as a profession; Understanding and conveying empathy, compassion, and death positivity, are transferable skills, and anyone can practice them.
-The goal of a death doula is to soothe and reassure the individual, but not to ignore them.
-Death doulas are there in the face of death, and do the best they can to share death positivity─ seeing death not necessarily as a negative or bad aspect of a person’s life, but as something natural, normal, and most of all, inevitable.
+These programs are offered on-site or online.
+Some choose to learn these skills in preparation to support those around them, rather than as a profession; Understanding and conveying empathy, compassion, and death positivity are transferable skills, and anyone can practice them.
+The goal of a death doula is to soothe and reassure the individual, without ignoring their needs.
+Death doulas learn to embrace death as something natural, normal, and most of all, inevitable.

-Additional Resources
+Additional Resources from Tulip

 Get started with a free, instant quote